Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

     int256 maxPriceDifferenceDecrease;
 ```

-We can then define two separate optimization tests to optimize each of these values, because if we were to only define one, we'd be losing information on other potential issue paths as the call sequence given at the end of the fuzzing run will only give us one maximized value.
-So if the price increase is greater than the price decrease, we'd only be able to analyze issues where it increases instead of decreases.
+We can then define two separate optimization tests to optimize each of these values.
+If we were to only define one optimization test, we'd be losing information on other potential issue paths as the call sequence given at the end of the fuzzing run will only give us one maximized value.

+For example, in our scenario if we only had one test for the price increasing and decreasing, if the price decrease was greater than the price increase, we'd only be able to analyze scenarios where it decreases.
+Given that we already knew from the initial property break that decreasing the price is possible, this would leave us unaware of exploits paths that could be executed with an increasing price.

-So we define the following two optimization tests for the difference in price before and after a call to one of our handlers of interest in our `Properties` contract:
+We therefore define the following two optimization tests for the difference in price before and after a call to one of our handlers of interest in our `Properties` contract:

 ```javascript
     function optimize_user_increases_price_per_share() public returns (int256) {